JacobFV/Scattered-AGI-Ideas/research/ai.md

   - generalizes compositional concepts on the gSCAN VP-NP dataset
   - replaces data augmentation with compositionality
   - semantic parsing over constiuency or dependency parsing
+  - builds compositional RNN graphical network with each node associated with the lexicographical model

 - [Forgetful Experience Replay in Hierarchical Reinforcement Learning from Demonstrations](https://arxiv.org/abs/2006.09939)
   - hierarchiel methods and expert demonstrations improve sample efficency